Review of What Happens When You Get Multiple DUI's

 California Vehicle Code 23550.5 VC elevates a misdemeanor DUI offense to a felony when the defendant already has a felony DUI conviction, without requiring multiple other prior DUI offenses.

 One prior felony DUI conviction elevates the new DUI offense to a felony.
 The penalties are the same or similar to the ones just stated for a felony fourth DUI offense.
+Vehicle Code 23612 VC imposes an additional penalty for drivers who refuse to comply with chemical testing to determine their blood alcohol content (BAC).

 Factors Aggravating DUI Charges and Sentencing